itsjfx/np-adder/README.md

 adds people from a online list to 9kmmrbot

 npm i
-edit app.js for your path and twitch channel name
+edit config.js for your details node app.js
-node app.js